About

 - Merge PDF — combine multiple PDFs into one

-- Split PDF — extract pages or split all pages
+- Split PDF — extract pages or split into separate files

 - Rotate PDF — fix page orientation